jacquessham/f1_analysis/Part0/readme.md

 	<li>F1ApiSupport<li>
 </ul>
 <br>
 The method return a FastF1 object based on Pandas, you may access the object with Pandas syntax.
+It will return a <b>Session</b> object type.

 <br><br>
 Example: